waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Ledges:** One-way only.
 Can be jumped down (from Y-1 to Y+2 in one move), but are impassable from below (Y+1) and from the sides (X-1, X+1).
 - **Spinner Tiles:** Force movement in a specific direction.
 Destinations must be mapped manually.
 - **Hole Tiles:** Warp tiles that lead to a lower map area.
 Often function as one-way drops.
 - **Scripted Event Tiles:** Some tiles trigger events.
 The tile in front of the Cinnabar Gym door (19, 5) pushes the player back and displays a 'locked' message.
+The tile at (4, 5) in the Trashed House is an invisible wall.
 - **Hidden Passages:** Some maps contain hidden passages that allow traversal through what appear to be solid walls.
 These can be found using the `advanced_pathfinder` tool.
 - **Cuttable:** A tree that can be cut with HM Cut.
 Becomes `ground` after cutting.
 - **Steps:** Allows vertical movement between `ground` and `elevated_ground` tiles.